Nevil163/Serverless-Web-Application/Readme.md

-* Currently, this application supports both READ and WRITE operations on DynamoDB via a Lambda function through a REST API.
+* Currently, this application supports both READ and WRITE, UPDATE and DELETE operations on DynamoDB via a Lambda function through a REST API.

 ## Issues Faced
-* During the development of this project, I encountered an issue with integrating a REST API with a Lambda function, specifically in parsing the request body in the Lambda function.
-To resolve this, I created a custom mapping template capable of handling both GET and POST requests.
+* During the development of this project, I encountered an issue with integrating a REST API with a Lambda function, specifically in giving role in the Lambda function.
+To resolve this, I give a specific role in the lambda function.